GreimuL/SimpleFileCompressor/README.md

 # 0.2 ver.
 Inject header information to .grml file

-Because of this update, if the file size is small, it can become large size when compressed.
+Because of header information, certain files become larger when compressed.
-Increase in file size is inevitable due to header information.
+This happens in files which have low compression rate.

 ### TODO
 Connect decompress function to GUI